 I heard ivermectin is also used for animals—can I take that version?

 Ivermectin has been approved by the FDA to prevent heartworm disease in some animals in addition to certain parasites.
 However, while ivermectin can be used for both animals and humans, humans should never substitute the animal version of ivermectin for the human version.
-Ivermectin should only ever be used for animals when prescribed by a veterinarian, and it should only ever be used for humans when prescribed by a doctor.
+While Ivermectin for animals contains the same active ingredient it is not the same formulation.
+Ivermectin should only ever be used for animals after consulting with a veterinarian, and it should only ever be used for humans when prescribed by a doctor.

 Again, only take prescription medications intended for humans and obtained from legitimate sources and prescribed by your doctor.